Art on the River

 Our giant retaining wall (at the intersection of Routes 12 & 107) has seen better days.
 Unfortunately it won't be rebuilt any time soon, but that doesn't mean it can't be beautiful!
-Renowned mural artist Mary Lacy will make Bethel the final stop on her national mural tour, and transform our wall with a colorful animal.
+Renowned mural artist Mary Lacy made Bethel the final stop on her 10-city national mural tour, and transformed our wall with a 200-foot mural of brook and rainbow trout.
+More than 150 people participated in painting and installing this beautiful work of art.
 Learn more about the mural project.

 Bethel's flower baskets have long been popular, but they are high-maintenance and no longer feasible.
 In their place, we commissioned Bethel artist Teal Sallen of Teal Emlyn Illustration to design a set of eight artistic banners that now bring color and life to downtown while celebrating icons and assets chosen by the community.
 Four designs are below; the other designs feature Bethel artisans, Bethel white granite, the Town Hall, and the White River and Peavine Park.

 Interested in cards or prints?
 Notecards are for sale at the Bethel Village Sandwich Shop.
 High quality giclee prints are available for order in the fall of 2018.
 Click here to place an order.

 During Better Block, we heard that there aren't enough places to sit in downtown Bethel.
 Benches and seating are particularly lacking in our downtown green spaces, which could be more inviting and accessible.
 Fine woodworker Lindley Brainard designed a set of sculptural benches that mimic the curves of the White River.
 She used downed black locust logs from Bethel's Branliere Town Forest, in a nod to our Locust Creek.